AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/compatibility-issues.md

 ### Dolphin Browser: Dolphin Browser, Dolphin Browser Express

-AdGuard cannot filter its traffic when operating in *Manual proxy mode* because this browser ignores system proxy settings.
+AdGuard cannot filter its traffic when operating in the *Manual proxy mode* because this browser ignores system proxy settings.

 - Use the *Local VPN* filtering mode to solve this problem